Airbnb Rules Peru: Licenses, Laws, HOA Approval, and Lima Fines

 The enforcing agency at the national level is the Ministerio de Comercio Exterior y Turismo (MINCETUR), which maintains the national registry of accommodation establishments.

-At the municipal level, the Servicio de Administración Tributaria (SAT) handles licensing compliance and tax registration for hosts operating within Lima's jurisdiction.
+At the municipal level, the Servicio de Administración Tributaria (SAT) handles licensing compliance and registration for hosts operating within Lima's jurisdiction.
 Outside Lima, enforcement responsibility shifts to each district's local government office.

 2. Registration Requirements